jimburton/noughts-and-crosses-react-native/README.md

 # Noughts and Crosses for React Native

-This is a simple demo for teaching on the module TM325 Web, Mobile and Cloud technology at The Open University.
-It adapts [this React web app](https://github.com/jimburton/noughts-and-crosses-react) and is tested on Android only.
+This is a simple demo for teaching on the module TM325 Web, Mobile and Cloud technology at the Open University.
+It adapts [this React web app](https://github.com/jimburton/noughts-and-crosses-react).
+Only the Android and web targets are tested.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).